Bolivia national football team

 The Bolivia national football team (Selección de fútbol de Bolivia), nicknamed La Verde, has represented Bolivia in men's international football since 1926.
-Organized by the Federación Boliviana de Fútbol (Bolivian Football Federation), (Note: The acronym FBF comes from the organization's Spanish name, Federación Boliviana de Fútbol.) it is one of the ten members of FIFA's South American Football Confederation (CONMEBOL).
+Organized by the Federación Boliviana de Fútbol (lit.
+'Bolivian Football Federation'), (Note: The acronym FBF comes from the organization's Spanish name, Federación Boliviana de Fútbol.) it is one of the ten members of FIFA's South American Football Confederation (CONMEBOL).

 After playing in the 1930 and 1950 World Cups, they have qualified just once, in 1994, where they were eliminated in the group stage.
 Bolivia have never advanced past the first round of any World Cup, and have only scored one goal, in 1994.
 Despite their World Cup performances, Bolivia won the Copa América at home in 1963, and finished runners-up in 1997, which they also hosted.
 At the 2015 Copa América in Chile, they advanced to the quarter-finals for the first time since 1997, after defeating Ecuador 3–2.
-This also ended a winless streak in the Copa América, with their last win being on 28 June 1997, when they defeated Mexico 1–0 in the semi-finals.
+This also ended a winless streak in the Copa América, with their last victory being on 28 June 1997, when they defeated Mexico 1–0 in the semi-finals.